shoutem/shoutem.github.io/_posts/1-2-3-GridView.md

 ---
 layout: doc
 permalink: /docs/ui-toolkit/components/grid-view
-title: Grid View
+title: GridView
 section: UI toolkit
 ---

-# Grid View
+# GridView

-Similar to [ListView]({{ site.baseurl }}/docs/ui-toolkit/components/list-view), Grid View is used to render Grid of items.
+Similar to [ListView]({{ site.baseurl }}/docs/ui-toolkit/components/list-view), `GridView` is used to render Grid of items.

-Instead of having a separate Grid View component, use `GridRow` component to encapsulate a single row of items (cells), and then pass the `GridRow` as a normal row to a `ListView` component which does the actual content rendering.
+Instead of having a separate `GridView` component, use `GridRow` component to encapsulate a single row of items (cells), and then pass the `GridRow` as a normal row to a `ListView` component which does the actual content rendering.

 The main idea behind this approach is to allow developers to have a variable number of columns in each row, for example: the first row can have only 1 column, followed by a number of rows with 2 columns.